Chapter 4: Attaining High Performance and Scalability

 Microsoft Operations Manager.
 Simplifies the process of identifying and addressing possible application issues.

 Virtual Server.
-Enables multiple server workloads to coexist on a single computer.
-Virtual Server is a complete virtual machine solution with robust storage, networking and management features and a Web-based management console.
+A complete virtual machine solution with robust storage, networking and management features and a Web-based management console.
+Virtual Server enables multiple workloads to coexist on fewer servers.

 Sources for Detailed Guidance